 1. Moisturization & bathtime routine

 - Bathe / shower regularly in lukewarm water for around 10 minutes.
-We used to be told those with dry skin should bathe less frequently, but now our docs all suggest at least daily baths, with the keys being:
+We used to be told those with dry skin should bathe less frequently, but now our docs all suggest daily baths, with the keys being:

 - lukewarm temperatures – around body temperature or below, which we check using a kitchen thermometer

 - not too long in duration, which can strip the skin of natural oils; and

 - sealing in moisture immediately afterwards (see 3rd bullet below)

 - test for water hardness as hard water may contribute to eczema

 - Use diluted bleach baths or cLn wash regularly to limit bacteria on skin.
 Sounds a little intimidating, but it’s supposedly more gentle than chlorine in a swimming pool and every doc kept instructing us to do it to help prevent infection on flare ups.

 - Seal in the moisture after bathing while skin is still damp.
 After your little one gets out of the bath or shower, gently pat off water drops then immediately pat (not rub) a layer of thicker moisturizer on damp skin to “seal in” the moisture.
 This should be done within 2 to 3 minutes of getting out of the bath.

 - Moisturize during every diaper change, if possible.
 This isn’t practical for us but we aim to moisturize 2-3x a day, and we ask her caretakers to do the same.
 See below for a list of gentle moisturizers we use!